hypothete/dowel/README.md

 # dowel

-A toy library for learning WebGL2 concepts
+A lightweight WebGL2 helper library

+## Features

+* Easily extended shader class
+* Screen quad for rendering
+* Built-in scene graph
+* Perspective and orthographic cameras

 ## Installation and use